Baseball Coaching Jobs in Los Angeles | Requirements & Open Roles

 Requirements vary by employer, but most baseball coaching roles in Los Angeles expect strong fundamentals, leadership, and athlete-safety training.

-Programs look for coaches who can teach throwing, hitting, fielding, baserunning, and practice structure—plus an athlete-first approach to development over time.
+Programs look for coaches who can teach throwing mechanics, fielding, hitting approach, pitching fundamentals, baserunning, and smart practice structure—plus an athlete-first approach to development.

 Communication & Leadership

-Great baseball coaches teach clearly, build routines, manage team culture, and communicate well with players, families, and administrators—especially through ups and downs.
+Great coaches teach clearly, build routines, manage team culture, and communicate well with players, families, and administrators—especially in a competitive market like LA.

 Safety Certifications